 Medical Cannabis Patient Rights During a Police Stop

 Medical cannabis patients and their caregivers can often find themselves in limbo, legally-speaking.
 Cannabis is federally illegal, and medical patients can often be impacted when it comes to seeking employment, housing, insurance, healthcare, childcare, education and several other key areas of life.
+To add to the complexities, different states (and even counties) have different laws regarding medical cannabis patients.

 General Advice for Patients Stopped By Police in Any Medical Marijuana State